 DATA CENTER SPECIFICATIONS

-Our cloud services are powered by wholly owned equipment co-located in large-scale, secure, enterprise-grade datacenters in Salt Lake City and Las Vegas.
+Our cloud services are powered by wholly owned equipment co-located in large-scale, secure, enterprise-grade datacenters in Salt Lake City and Las Vegas and our new Federally Compliant facility in Richmond VA.
 These facilities are designed for 99.999% reliability (no more than 5 minutes average downtime per year), are SSAE 16 Type II Certified (replacement for SAS 70 Type II), and are HIPAA and PCI Compliant.
 While specifications of each facility vary slightly, all are designed to be highly secure and fault tolerant.
 For example, our Salt Lake City facility features the following:

 - 10 foot razor fence with 24/7/365 surveillance and patrols by armed security guards.